PUSHKIN'S POEMS

 And lays her on a shaky bed,

-Where he tenderly places his head
+And then he tenderly places his head

 Upon her shoulder.
 But suddenly,